JakovTomasic/no-headache.nix/README.md

-TODO: project name?
-Naming is hard :(

-# An overview
+# no-headache.nix

+**N**otably **O**pinionated but **H**ighly **E**xtensible **A**nd **D**eclarative **A**PI for **C**onfiguring **H**undreds of **E**nvironments (using Nix)

-VM.Nix (TODO: project name) is a development and testing environment powered by the Nix package manager, allowing you to define and run declarative, reproducible, and isolated NixOS virtual machines (VMs) and disk images with minimal setup.
-It’s ideal for projects that require per-VM configuration, quick and easy VMs setup, or clean state environments, all without the overhead of containers or cloud infrastructure.
+no-headache.nix is a development and testing environment powered by the Nix package manager, allowing you to define and run declarative, reproducible, and isolated NixOS virtual machines (VMs) and disk images with minimal setup.
+It’s ideal for projects that require per-VM configuration, quick and easy VMs setup, or clean state environments, all without the overhead of complex virtualisation systems or cloud infrastructure.

 Key Features:

 - Single config file per setup – define multiple VMs in a single `configs.nix`.
 - Zero manual dependency management – all tools are provisioned through Nix.
-- Built-in dev shell – provides commands for building, running, and managing VMs.
+- Built-in dev shell – provides easy `nohead` command for building, running, and managing VMs.
 - Tailscale integration – connect VMs over VPN effortlessly.
 - Persistent shared directories – share files between host and VM.
 - Compatibility environments – supports complex setups (e.g., Python with FHS and pip install).
 - SSH & port forwarding – connect to VMs via SSH from host or over VPN.
 - Build full disk images – for running in any hypervisor or on bare metal.
 - Over 20,000 standrad NixOS options – use any NixOS options to configure your VMs.
+- Runs wherever Nix package manager does – works on all popular Linux distributions, not just NixOS.

 This is user documentation.
 For developer documentation see [dev doc](./doc/dev.md).

 ## How it works

-VM.Nix (TODO: project name) is a `nix-build` command wrapper with simple API for configuring and running many virutal machines.
+no-headache.nix is a `nix-build` command wrapper with simple API for configuring and running many virutal machines.

 - Nix is the only dependency required.
 - All other tools (e.g., QEMU, build scripts) are pulled into an isolated dev shell.